 To submit this application, you will need the following.
-Please be advised, you will not be eligible to teach if all required documentation is not received.
+Please be advised that you will not be eligible to teach if all required documentation is not received.

 Letter of Intent

-- Describe previous teaching and/or tutoring positions, if any
+- Describes your previous teaching and/or tutoring positions, if any.

-- Describe how you will benefit from this teaching experience
+- Describes how you will benefit from this teaching experience.

-Outline for 15-20 minute Mini-Lesson on any Spanish grammar topic to be taught in a first-year Spanish language class.
+The lesson outline is an outline for a 15-20 minute mini lesson on any Spanish grammar topic to be taught in a first-year Spanish language class.

 Juanita Cervantes, one of our Spanish Graduate students, received the Inland Empire Hispanic Leadership Council Scholarship 2019.